 These classes are part of the College of Engineering's Honors (FEH) Program, (previously known as the Gateway Program), in which selected students study core topics for the engineering curriculum in an integrated format.
-In 1993-94, the calculus was included with engineering mechanics in the classes ENG 194A, 194B, 194C.
-In 1994-95 they were offered as Math 194D, 194F, 194G.
-For 95-96 and 96-97 the third quarter was 294G.
-They were officially renamed 161G, 162G, 263G in 97-98.

-Calculus with Analytic Geometry, (5th ed.), R. Ellis and D. Gulick.
+Calculus, (8th ed.), D. Varberg, E. J. Purcell and S.E.
+Rigdon.